csi — camera sensors

 csi.IOCTL_LEPTON_GET_WIDTH: int

-Lets you get the FLIR Lepton image resolution width in pixels.
+Returns the FLIR Lepton image resolution width in pixels.
+See CSI.ioctl.

 csi.IOCTL_LEPTON_GET_HEIGHT: int

-Lets you get the FLIR Lepton image resolution height in pixels.
+Returns the FLIR Lepton image resolution height in pixels.
+See CSI.ioctl.

 csi.IOCTL_LEPTON_GET_RADIOMETRY: int

-Lets you get the FLIR Lepton type (radiometric or not).
+Returns the FLIR Lepton type (radiometric or not).
+See CSI.ioctl.

 csi.IOCTL_LEPTON_GET_REFRESH: int

-Lets you get the FLIR Lepton refresh rate in hertz.
+Returns the FLIR Lepton refresh rate in Hz.
+See CSI.ioctl.

 csi.IOCTL_LEPTON_GET_RESOLUTION: int

-Lets you get the FLIR Lepton ADC resolution in bits.
+Returns the FLIR Lepton ADC resolution in bits.
+See CSI.ioctl.

 csi.IOCTL_LEPTON_RUN_COMMAND: int

-Executes a 16-bit command given the FLIR Lepton SDK.
+Executes a 16-bit command from the FLIR Lepton SDK.
+See CSI.ioctl.

 csi.IOCTL_LEPTON_SET_ATTRIBUTE: int

-Sets a FLIR Lepton Attribute given the FLIR Lepton SDK.
+Sets a FLIR Lepton attribute from the FLIR Lepton SDK.
+See CSI.ioctl.

 csi.IOCTL_LEPTON_GET_ATTRIBUTE: int

-Gets a FLIR Lepton Attribute given the FLIR Lepton SDK.
+Gets a FLIR Lepton attribute from the FLIR Lepton SDK.
+See CSI.ioctl.

 csi.IOCTL_LEPTON_GET_FPA_TEMP: int

-Gets the FLIR Lepton FPA temp in celsius.
+Gets the FLIR Lepton FPA temp in Celsius.
+See CSI.ioctl.

 csi.IOCTL_LEPTON_GET_AUX_TEMP: int

-Gets the FLIR Lepton AUX temp in celsius.
+Gets the FLIR Lepton AUX temp in Celsius.
+See CSI.ioctl.

 csi.IOCTL_LEPTON_SET_MODE: int

-Lets you set the FLIR Lepton driver into a mode where you can get a valid temperature value per pixel.
-See CSI.ioctl() for more information.
+Sets the FLIR Lepton driver into a mode where each pixel is a temperature value.
+See CSI.ioctl.

 csi.IOCTL_LEPTON_GET_MODE: int

-Lets you get if measurement mode is enabled or not for the FLIR Lepton sensor.
-See CSI.ioctl() for more information.
+Returns whether measurement mode is enabled for the FLIR Lepton sensor.
+See CSI.ioctl.

 csi.IOCTL_LEPTON_SET_RANGE: int